jrandersen/revit_to_airtable/sprints/sprint2/sprint2.md

     print(postRoomData)
 ```
 ### Establish a sync table in AirTable.
+Now is time to set up a sync table, create one called ```modelSync```.
+In there create columns:
+- numberOfSyncs
+- userName
+- modelPath
+- modelName
-Now is time to set up a sync file.
-In airtable make a new table called ```modelSync```.
-In there create columns, numberOfSyncs, userName, modelPath, modelName.
-Then make the first column a formula that concatenates the path & model ```modelPath&"/"&modelName```.
+Then make the first column a formula that concatenates both the path & model ```modelPath&"/"&modelName```.
 We will use this to identify our model for now.

 ![image](modelSync_table.png)